lacanoid/datalink/docs/functions.md

 Search for a string in text file, returns offset where found.

 ### substr(datalink [,position [,length] ] )
-Return substring from a file.
+Return substring of length from a file starting with offset.